Tomaszek03/DreamCars-car-rental/README.md

 I created this application in order to practice web development and data base menagement.

 It includes:
-* login and registration system (with data validation)
+* login and registration system (with data validation, passwords in data base are hashed, login includes protection against SQL injection )
 * administration panel (to check statistics and rental ranking)
 * your own profile statistics (rentals and dates covering them)
 * cancellation option (if the car rental has not started yet)